Twenty20: T20 leagues

 Several T20 leagues started after the popularity of the 2007 ICC World Twenty20.
 The Board of Control for Cricket in India started the Indian Premier League popularly known as IPL, which is now the largest cricket league, in 2008, which utilizes the North American sports franchise system with ten teams in major Indian cities.
 In September 2017, the broadcasting and digital rights for the next five years (2018–2022) of the IPL were sold to Star India for US$2.55 billion, making it one of the world's most lucrative sports league per match.
 The IPL has seen a spike in its brand valuation to US$5.3 billion after the 10th edition, according to global valuation and corporate finance advisor Duff & Phelps.

 The Big Bash League, Bangladesh Premier League, Pakistan Super League, Caribbean Premier League, and Afghanistan Premier League started thereafter, following similar formulae, and remained popular with the fans.
 The Women's Big Bash League was started in 2015 by Cricket Australia, while the Kia Super League was started in England and Wales in 2016.
 The Mzansi Super League in South Africa was started in 2018.
+Global Cricket League was started in 2026 by USA cricket to promote cricket nationwide.

 Several T20 leagues follow the general format of having a group stage followed by a Page playoff system among the top four teams where: